-The Natural Capital Initiative (NCI) is a partnership between four leading scientific organisations in the UK: the Society of Biology, the British Ecological Society, the Centre for Ecology and Hydrology and the James Hutton Institute.
+The Natural Capital Initiative (NCI) is a partnership between four leading scientific organisations in the UK: the Royal Society of Biology, the British Ecological Society, the Centre for Ecology and Hydrology and the James Hutton Institute.

 It was launched in 2009, with the inaugural Valuing our Life Support Systems conference, which saw over 200 representatives of public institutions, businesses, academia and non-profit organisations coming together to discuss the challenge of putting a price on the environmental goods and services which we need to survive.

 Since then, the NCI have organised numerous workshops, seminars, symposia and other events to continue this dialogue.

 In 2014 the NCI followed up their Valuing our Life Support Systems conference at the British Library.
 The summit brought together some 250 influencers from across academia, policy, business, and civil society.
 For a recap of the discussions, check out the storify timeline of the summit.
 Presentations will soon be available to view on the NCI website.

 According to the Natural Capital Committee for England: